 HelMod is able to provide a forecast of GCRs intensity.
-The procedure was presented in Boschini et al 2017.
-The forcasting is obtained by averaging number of smoothed sunspot number (SSN), tilt angle of neutral sheet, magnetic field at Earth and Solar Wind velocity on previuos solar cycles in which those data are available.
-The procedure presented followings that from Owens et al 2011, 2012 .
+The procedure was presented in Boschini et al 2022.
+The forecasting is obtained by the averaging number of smoothed sunspot number (SSN), the tilt angle of the neutral sheet, the magnetic field at Earth and Solar Wind velocity on previous solar cycles in which those data are available.
+The procedure presented follows that from Owens et al 2011, 2012.

-In the above Figure (taken from Boschini et al 2017; Della Torre 2017) is presented an example of HelMod application on past years (blue solid line) compared with measurements from past missions.
-From 2017, the red line represents the average forecasted differential intensity using historical data up to date.
-The shaded bands represent the uncertainties, i.e. \(\sim20\%\).
-It is evaluated considering tha maximum and minimun simulated flux using considering the uncertanties on forecasted solar parameters.
+In the above Figure is presented an example of HelMod application in past years (red solid line) compared with measurements from past missions.
+The blu line represents the average forecasted differential intensity using historical data up to date.

-The prediction of forthcoming years can be further emproved using the parameters measured in the latest 3 years, thus obtaining an better approximation on short term scale.
-An example of waht can be obtained using such a procedure is shown in the follow figures regarding the period 2017 to 2021.
+The prediction of forthcoming years can be further improved using the parameters measured in the latest 3 years, thus obtaining a better approximation on a short term scale.
+An example of what can be obtained using such a procedure is shown in the following figures regarding the period 2017 to 2021.

-The so far described procedure was applied to tilt angle of neutral sheet, magnetic field at Earth and Solar Wind velocity and allowed us to forecasting for the next two solar cycles. such forecasting is available using the online calculators.
+The so far described procedure was applied to the tilt angle of the neutral sheet, the magnetic field at Earth and Solar Wind velocity and allowed us to forecast for the next two solar cycles. such forecasting is available using online calculators.

 Boschini, M.J., Della Torre, S., Gervasi, M., Grandi D., La Vacca, Pensotti S., G., Rancoita, P. G., Rozza D. and Tacconi, M. (2017) The HelMod Monte Carlo Model for the Propagation of Cosmic Rays in Heliosphere Proceedings of the International Astronomical Union, Proceedings of IAU Symposium 335 - Space Weather of the Heliosphere: Processes and Forecasts, July 17-21, 2017, University of Exeter, UK 13(S335):276–279, 2017.